 If you are already familiar with the Pokemon Go PvP mode then check out our Pokemon Go Trainer Battles Advanced Tips.

 First introduced in December 2018, Trainer Battles provide the first player to player (PvP) combat experience in Pokemon Go.
 The PvP mode has been requested since the launch of Pokemon Go back in the summer of 2016.

-One difference between the two is you're allowed to use only three Pokemon.
+Another difference between the two is you’re allowed to use only three Pokemon.
 This is in contrast to gym and raid battles where you can use the full compliment of six Pokemon.